Olivia PopePlayed by Kerry Washington

 Olivia Pope is the best fixer in D.C.
 A title earned first by getting an underdog candidate elected President, she's kept it up by being the invisible hand behind problems that seem to disappear as quickly as they came.
 She doesn't just fix problems, she fixes people.
 They come to her at their lowest moment, on the worst day of their lives.
 Olivia takes on the biggest scandals of the era, all the while trying to hide the fact that she's one of the key players at the center of it all.
 This is particularly embodied by her forbidden love affair with Fitz otherwise known as Fitzgerald Grant, the President of the United States, which has recently become public.

-Emmy and Golden Globe nominated Kerry Washington is a versatile and fearless actress who continues to shine on both the big screen and small.
-A native of The Bronx, Washington has received high acclaim for her work on stage, on television and on film.
+Kerry Washington is a versatile and fearless performer who continues to astound with the depth of her talent.
+A native of the Bronx, New York, Washington has received high acclaim for her work in film, television and theater.

 Washington currently serves as both a brand ambassador and creative consultant for Neutrogena.
-She is also brand ambassador for Movado, a creative ambassador for OPI and serves as a spokesperson for the Allstate Purple Purse Foundation.
+She is a brand ambassador for Movado, a creative ambassador for OPI and serves as a spokesperson for the Allstate Purple Purse Foundation.